Lemma-cloud7/Web-App-DevOps-Project/README.md

 - The application responded as expected with all functionalities operational.
 - The Deployment and Service configurations proved effective in managing and exposing the application.

+# Azure DevOps CI/CD Pipeline Documentation

+## Overview

+This project utilizes Azure DevOps to implement a Continuous Integration/Continuous Deployment (CI/CD) pipeline for a Flask-based web application.
+This document outlines the pipeline's configuration and operational details.

+## Pipeline Configuration

+### 1. Source Repository Integration

+- Connected to a GitHub repository hosting the Flask application.
+- Pipeline triggers automatically on every push to the main branch.

+### 2. Build Pipeline

+- Configured to build a Docker image of the web application.
+- Docker image is built using the Dockerfile in the repository root.
+- Image is tagged and pushed to Docker Hub upon successful build.

+### 3. Release Pipeline

+- Triggered after the build pipeline's completion.
+- Deploys the Docker image from Docker Hub to an AKS cluster.

+### 4. Integration with Docker Hub

+- Service connection established using a personal access token.

+### 5. Integration with AKS

+- Linked via an Azure DevOps service connection.
+- Configured for pulling the latest Docker image for deployment.

+### 2. Pipeline Process Monitoring

+- Monitoring of build, push, and deployment stages.
+- Review of logs and outputs for anomalies or errors.

+## Encountered Issues and Resolutions

+### 1. Permission and Access Token Scopes

+- Initially faced 'unauthorized: access token has insufficient scopes' error.
+- Resolved by updating the access token scopes on Docker Hub.

+### 2. Dockerfile Path Issues

+- Encountered errors related to the Dockerfile path not being recognized.
+- Fixed by adjusting the file path in the pipeline YAML configuration.

+### 3. Service Connection Misconfiguration

+- Faced issues with AKS service connection not recognizing the resource group.
+- Corrected by reconfiguring the service connection with appropriate permissions.

+### 4. Pipeline YAML Syntax Errors

+- Encountered YAML parsing errors due to incorrect syntax and indentation.
+- Resolved through careful review and correction of the pipeline YAML file.

+# Monitoring Strategy for AKS Cluster

+- **Metric Tracked:** CPU Usage Percentage.
+- **Significance:** This chart helps in monitoring the CPU load on each node, ensuring that no node is over-utilized.
+- **Interpretation:** Values consistently above 80% might indicate a need for scaling or optimizing applications to prevent performance degradation.

+### Chart 2: Average Pod Count

+- **Metric Tracked:** Number of Pods.
+- **Significance:** This chart tracks the average number of pods, giving insights into the cluster's capacity usage and workload distribution.
+- **Interpretation:** A sudden increase or decrease in pod count can indicate scaling events or potential issues with pod deployments.

+### Chart 3: Used Disk Percentage

+- **Metric Tracked:** Disk Usage.
+- **Significance:** Monitors disk space usage to prevent storage-related issues.
+- **Interpretation:** High disk usage can lead to performance issues or a complete halt if the disk becomes full.

+### Chart 4: Bytes Read and Written per Second

+- **Metric Tracked:** Data I/O.
+- **Significance:** Provides insights into the data transfer rates, crucial for identifying performance bottlenecks.
+- **Interpretation:** High or erratic I/O can indicate intensive application activities or potential I/O related performance issues.

+## Log Analytics

+### Log 1: Average Node CPU Usage Percentage per Minute

+- **Content:** Logs detailing per-minute CPU usage stats per node.
+- **Relevance:** Helps in identifying trends and spikes in CPU usage.

+### Log 2: Average Node Memory Usage Percentage per Minute

+- **Content:** Logs capturing memory usage statistics.
+- **Relevance:** Essential for detecting memory-related performance concerns.

+### Log 3: Pods Counts with Phase

+- **Content:** Count of pods in different lifecycle phases.
+- **Relevance:** Offers insights into pod lifecycle, helpful in managing cluster workload.

+### Log 4: Warning Value in Container Logs

+- **Content:** Warning messages from container logs.
+- **Relevance:** Early detection of issues or errors within containers.

+### Log 5: Kubernetes Events

+- **Content:** Logs of Kubernetes events like pod scheduling and errors.
+- **Relevance:** Tracks the overall health and activities within the cluster.

+The monitoring system is configured with alarms to proactively manage the AKS cluster.
+Here are the key alarm configurations:

+### Alarm 1: Disk Usage

+- **Condition:** Triggered when used disk percentage exceeds 90%.
+- **Threshold:** 90% disk usage.
+- **Response:** Investigate the cause of high disk usage and consider increasing storage capacity or optimizing storage use.

+### Alarm 2: CPU Usage

+- **Condition:** Triggered when CPU usage exceeds 80%.
+- **Threshold:** 80% CPU usage.
+- **Response:** Analyse the cause of high CPU usage and consider scaling the application or optimizing CPU-intensive processes.

+### Alarm 3: Memory Usage

+- **Condition:** Triggered when memory usage exceeds 80%.
+- **Threshold:** 80% memory usage.
+- **Response:** Inspect memory usage patterns, check for memory leaks, and consider scaling or optimizing memory usage.

+# Managing Secrets in AKS with Azure Key Vault

+## Overview

+This document details the setup and integration of Azure Key Vault with our AKS (Azure Kubernetes Service) cluster, focusing on secrets management and secure access patterns.
+It outlines the roles and permissions assigned for managing the Key Vault, the specifics of the secrets stored, and the steps taken to integrate AKS with the Key Vault.

+## Azure Key Vault Setup

+- **Key Vault Creation:** Created `test-vault-teodora` in Azure.
+- **Permissions:** Assigned the "Key Vault Secrets Officer" role to the Managed Identity used by AKS for reading, listing, setting, and deleting secrets.

+## Secrets in Key Vault

+Stored crucial secrets for database access:

+- **DatabaseServer:** The database server address.
+- **DatabaseName:** The database name.
+- **DatabaseUser:** Username for database access.
+- **DatabasePassword:** The associated password.

+## AKS Integration with Key Vault

+- **Managed Identity for AKS:** Enabled for AKS to interact securely with Azure services.
+- **Assigning Permissions:** Granted "Key Vault Secrets Officer" role to Managed Identity.
+- **Code Modifications:** Updated to use `ManagedIdentityCredential` from `azure.identity` for dynamic secret retrieval.

+## Challenges and Solutions

+### Challenge 1: Managed Identity Authentication

+- **Issue:** Initial trouble with Managed Identity authentication.
+- **Solution:** Ensured the correct subscription context in Azure CLI and updated the application code to specify the Managed Identity client ID.

+### Challenge 2: Azure Key Vault Access

+- **Issue:** Difficulty in accessing secrets from the Key Vault in local development.
+- **Solution:** Used `DefaultAzureCredential` for local development and `ManagedIdentityCredential` for AKS environment.

+### Challenge 3: Environment Variables

+- **Issue:** Exposing sensitive information in the code.
+- **Solution:** Implemented environment variables and `.env` file to securely manage sensitive data.

+### Challenge 4: Deployment Errors

+- **Issue:** Encountered errors during AKS deployment.
+- **Solution:** Reviewed and corrected Azure DevOps pipeline configurations and permissions.

+### Challenge 5: Docker Image Build

+- **Issue:** Problems with building and running the Docker image.
+- **Solution:** Updated `requirements.txt` and refactored Dockerfile to ensure all dependencies were included.

+This document highlights the journey in integrating Azure Key Vault with AKS, emphasizing secure secrets management.
+The challenges faced were instrumental in enhancing the understanding and capability in managing cloud-native applications securely.

+---

+**Note:**  THANK YOU AiCore for the amazing experience and the outstanding and quick support everytime I need it!!